build-on-aws/content/posts/create-an-etl-pipeline-apache-spark/index.md

 ![s3 cleaned data](images/s3_cleaned_data.png)

-## Validating the output using Amazon Athena
+### Step 4: Validating the output using Amazon Athena

 Now, the `cleansed` data is available in Amazon S3 in the form of `parquet` format, but to make it more consumable for data analysts or data scientists, and it would be great if we could enable querying the data through SQL by making it available as a database table.